Plum cake: India

-In India, plum cake is served around the time of the Christmas holiday season, and may have additional ingredients such as rum added.
-In Kerala, Christmas almost rhymes with plum cake which surpasses all other cake specialities during the Christmas season.
+In India, especially Kerala, plum cakes are eaten and gifted as a Christmas delicacy.
+Indian plum cakes often contain additional ingredients such as rum or other liquors, which are both mixed into the batter and used to soak the fruit.
+Records of Christmas plum cakes in Kerala exist as far back as the 17th century, when the plum cakes celebrated fruit and nut harvests in the winter season, but popularization of the cake is generally credited to the Royal Biscuit Factory of Thalassery, which was tasked with baking a Christmas cake for Scottish plantation owner Murdock Brown in 1883, who was so impressed by the final product he ordered several more.

 United States

 Plum cake in the United States originated with the English settlers and was prepared in the English style for parties in celebration of Twelfth Night, Christmas, and weddings, among others.
 This original fruitcake version of plum cake in the United States has been referred to as a reigning "standard American celebration cake through the time of the civil war".

 Old-fashioned plum cake might have been studded with raisins, currants, or other dried fruits instead of plums.

 During colonial times before the American Revolution, "Muster" cakes were baked in great number for the men summoned by British troops for military training.
 Following the American Revolution women would bake these cakes in vast quantities to motivate the men to attend town meetings and elections.
 Thus it became known as "election cake".
 It was prepared with currants, raisins, molasses, and spices, with the addition of brandy in the recipe occurring later.
 Election cakes were typically leavened with yeast.
 In New England, large election cakes weighing around 12 lb would traditionally be served while people waited for election results.
 It has been stated that the first published election cake recipe appeared in 1796 in American Cookery.
+In the first decades of the American republic, recipes for election cakes were published in newspapers alongside other patriotic dishes including "Federal Cake", "Independence Cake", "Ratification Cake", and the savory "Congressional Bean Soup".

 Plum cake recipes in the fruitcake style appeared in early cookbooks in the Southern United States, and did not actually call for plums.
 After 1830 plum cake was often referred to as fruit cake or black cake.
 In 1885, in a description of plum cake that sounds like plum pudding, it was described as "mucilaginous" (gluey) – a solid, dark-colored, thick cake with copious amounts of plums, gritty notes from raisins.